Skip to main content

 By Dr. Mansee Bal Bhargava*

-I believe this is a pertinent question ‘why water conversation’ and an idea worth sharing and spreading because it is now urgent to make people communicate and connect for collective action towards water conservation before it is too late to slow down and solve the rising water crises.
-Besides, since ideas change everything, I believe the idea of talking about the various aspects of water may empower people to acknowledge and appreciate the beautiful entity that makes the planet including we the people.
-It may motivate people to engage in the #Water Matters.
+I believe it is a pertinent question as, ‘why water conversation?’, and an idea worth sharing and spreading.
+Since, it is now urgent to make people communicate and connect for collective action towards water conservation before it is too late to slow down and solve the rising water crises.
+Besides, since ideas change everything, the idea of talking about the various aspects of water may empower people to acknowledge and appreciate the beautiful entity that makes the planet, including ‘we the people’.
+It may motivate people to engage in the #Water Matters which is the need of the hour.

-Here is a detailed script of my 12 minutes short speech that is structured around water, water crises, water education, water conservation, and water conversation.
+Here is a detailed script of my talks on Why Water Conversation? that is structured around water, water crises, water education, water conservation, and water conversation.

 A developed society is one where women and water are healthy, happy and moving freely and safely.
 In Indian culture, both women and water are revered and referred as equivalent to God.
 With the changing time and culture, the diminishing reverence are putting both women and water under threat for a dignified living.
 Though both women and water are complex intertwined subjects, each needs independent focus.
 My focus of talk today is on ‘water’.